sergi0gs/How_distribute_your_money/README.md

 # How distribute your money
-This project is inspiring in the rule 50/30/20.
+This project is inspiring in the rule 50/30/20 from the book “All Your Worth: The Ultimate Lifetime Money Plan” (Elisabeth Warren, 2005).
 You can use this programm to distribute your money in 50% on needs, 30% on wants and 20% on savings for your personal finances.
 Good Luck!

 # Step 1:
 Download and Extract the .rar file or copy this repository in your computer.